nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 ### Organisation-specific commands
-Commands that are related to organisations
+Commands that are related to organisations.

 ##### Showing the list of all organisations: `listorg`
 Shows the list of organisations in the organisation list.